5. Evaluation criteria

 Children are able to build trusted and secure relationships with the adults who are looking after them.
 Staff know the children well, listen to them, spend time with them, protect them and promote their welfare.
 Children are able to develop an appropriate sense of belonging.
 They make progress and have a range of positive experiences.

-Children, including those who cannot communicate verbally, are supported to actively participate in day-to-day and more complex decisions about their lives, as appropriate.
+Children, including those who communicate non-verbally, are supported to actively participate in day-to-day and more complex decisions about their lives, as appropriate.
 They are sensitively helped to understand where it may not be possible to act on their wishes and where other action is taken that is in their best interests.
 Children have access to, and are actively encouraged to involve, an independent advocate and, where appropriate, an independent visitor.

 Children know how to complain.
 The school’s complaints policy is easy to understand, accessible and child-focused.
 Children understand what has happened as result of their complaint.
 Their complaints are treated seriously and responded to clearly.
 Urgent action is taken and practice and services improve accordingly.